 Markers with arrows line the floor to provide visitors with the best angle, and if you look in a few hidden corners, you’ll find photos taken by previous visitors that will help you understand which pose works best with each scene.
 The Esplanade Mall is located on the outskirts of Bangkok – just get off the MRT at Thailand Cultural Center.

 Watch the sunset from sky bars in Bangkok

 At the end of the day, when evening comes and the sun goes down, the views across Bangkok can be amazing – and a sky bar in Bangkok is the perfect spot to watch it all.

 Don’t let the word “bar” fool you – you are welcome to visit any of the sky bars in Bangkok and grab a coffee or a non-alcoholic beverage.
 Get to your sky bar of choice at least 45 minutes before sunset.
 Any later and it gets crowded, making it harder to find a good seat.

-Do note that dress codes are required for most sky bars in Bangkok and your tank top and flip flops won’t fly here!
+Do note that dress codes exist for most sky bars in Bangkok and your tank top and flip flops won’t fly here.

 A FEW BANGKOK TRAVEL TIPS FOR SOLO WOMEN

 - If this is your first time, Bangkok can be overwhelming.
 Stop, take a deep breath, and choose a single destination or attraction.
 Then focus on just the one.
 I suggest you choose Sathorn Pier.
 Getting there will familiarize you with the city’s public transportation system, and navigating the river will show you Bangkok’s sights in a slightly more serene manner.